Physical Therapy For Polio-Like Disease In Kids Helps Them Regain Nerve Function

-BALTIMORE (WJZ) — For four year-old Camden Carr it started with a common sinus infection.
+BALTIMORE (WJZ) — For 4-year-old Camdyn Carr, it started with a common sinus infection, but it quickly turned into something worse.

 “He couldn’t move his right arm.
 He said, ‘Daddy, I can’t scratch my nose,’ and by the time we got to UVA, which is an hour and a half drive, he was completely paralyzed,” said his father, Christopher Carr.